Gentrack/gcis-demo-welcome-home/README.md

 Before you deploy the integration you will need an API key for MailChimp to pre-configure and push events to its API.
 You will also need the public key of your Gentrack Platform app definition to verify that received events are valid.

 1. Sign in to [MailChimp](https://admin.mailchimp.com/)
-2. Navigate to your account profile, locate the [API keys](https://admin.mailchimp.com/account/api/) section, and generate a new API key - save it for later
+2. Navigate to your account, locate the [API keys](https://admin.mailchimp.com/account/api/) in the Extras section, and generate a new API key - save it for later
 3. Sign in to the [Gentrack Platform Developer Portal](https://portal.gentrack.io/)
 4. Add a new app using your non-production tenant
 5. Open the app settings and copy the public key - save it for later